nororo/AAPG-task/README.md

 ## prompt
 - `prompt/eval_prompt.json`: the prompt used for evaluation is described.
 - `prompt/eval_prompt_eng.json`: English translated version of the prompt above.

+## results
+All evaluation results are described in this directory.
+- `results/eval_result_df.csv`: evaluation results for each evaluation instance
+- `results/eval_result_summary.csv`: summary of evaluation results (averaged scores)